Zauzanov/actor-ssh/README.md

 	<p align="center">an SSH-client based on Paramiko for secure connections using SSH2 protocol</p>
 </p>

+This script is a small Paramiko SSH server.
+It:
+- loads a host key;
+- accepts one TCP connection;
+- performs SSH handshake and password check;
+- opens a session channel;
+- sends/receives simple text commands interactively.

+It's great for pentesting, but unsafe for production!!! because of these factors: hard-coded credentials, demo host key, lack of logging and authentication policies, single-client handling and so on.
+Feel free to use it on servers/hosts you own or have permission to test.

 ## 1. Download a demo file by Paramiko: https://github.com/paramiko/paramiko/blob/main/demos/test_rsa.key - download to the folder with the ssh_server.py on your Kali machine.

 ## 2. Download 'ssh_server.py' and edit the IP-Address and Port to bind to your own host — to make the server listen your host only.
 Then run the SSH-server on your Kali machine: